mjumbewu/django-rest-framework-csv/README.md

 Includes:

 1. A `setup.py` that makes your life easy and doesn't suck.
-2. A simple testproject to make let you run the app's tests.
+2. A simple layout that lets you run the app's tests without installing it into an existing project.
 3. A `tox` config to allow you to run your tests against multiple environments.

 Creating a new app